janvi01/sql-editor/CONTRIBUTING.md

 ## Setting up the Project Locally

+> Prerequisites - Git and Node.js

 To contribute to this project, you need to set it up on your local machine.
-You will need to have Git and Node.js installed.
 Follow these steps:

 1. **Fork [this](https://github.com/janvi01/sql-editor) Repository:** Click the "Fork" button at the top right corner of the repository page to create a copy of this repository in your GitHub account.
+> Note: Forking helps you make changes in your own fork and later create a pull request to merge those changes into the main repository.*

 2. **Clone Your Fork:** Clone your forked repository to your local machine using Git.
 Replace `<your-username>` with your GitHub username:
    ```bash
    git clone https://github.com/<your-username>/sql-editor.git
    ```

-3.  **Navigate to the project directory:** `cd <repository-name>`.
+3.  **Navigate to the project directory:** `cd sql-editor`.

 4. **Install Dependencies:** `npm install`.